The person appointed by the court to manage one's estate when he or she dies without leaving a will. Administrators have the same duties as executors.

 The person named in a will to manage the estate.
 This person will collect the property, pay any debt and distribute your property or assets according to the terms and provisions of the will.

-A person or institution legally responsible for the management, investment and distributions of funds.
+A person or institution legally responsible for the management, investment, and distribution of funds.
 Examples include trustees, executors and administrators.

 Tax on gifts generally paid by the person making the gift, rather than the recipient.